Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Introduction_to_Behavioral_Finance_SUB_Differences_Between_Traditional_and_Behavioral_Finance_chapter_2_video_01.typ

 #voiceover("As a result, market prices are thought to reflect all known information.")
 ]
 #only("3")[
-#voiceover("This implies that there is no systematic way to "beat the market" and achieve returns higher than the market average.")
+#voiceover("This implies that there is no systematic way to \"beat the market\" and achieve returns higher than the market average.")
 ]
 ]